 Connected hospitals pool and share their network resources and data.
 This connected trend is expanding to include medical offices, nursing homes, health professionals, and more.

-Of course, administrators are primarily concerned with network security, network performance and network maintenance, as well as the ability to connect Internet of Medical Things (IoMT) devices and the availability of innovative apps.
-While patients and visitors can benefit from in-door Location-Based Services (LBS) that provide wayfinding, geo-referencing, geolocation, and behavior analytics.
-The apps that are patient and visitor focused make using these services, convenient.
+Administrators are primarily concerned with network security, network performance and network maintenance, as well as the ability to connect Internet of Medical Things (IoMT) devices and the availability of innovative apps.
+Patients and visitors can benefit from in-door Location-Based Services (LBS) that provide wayfinding, geo-referencing, geolocation, and behavior analytics.

 The patient room of the future